ArkV1/knowledge_extractor/README.md

    python app.py
    ```

-The app will launch a native desktop window powered by **PyWebView**.
+The app will launch a native desktop window powered by PyWebView.

-- **PyWebView** will wait for the Flask server to be fully up and running before opening the window.
-- The app behaves like a local desktop application, but the back-end is powered by Flask.

-### Important Notes:

-- **In Development Mode**: Flask runs with hot reload enabled, making it easier to develop and test.
-- **In Production Mode**: PyWebView launches a native window and Flask runs in the background.

 ## Usage